Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'Well,' began Albus, looking surprised, but Minerva was on a roll.

-'There's no such thing as love!
-It's all physical, biological, hormones and procreation.
+'There's no such thing as love there's only physical 'pleasure'.
 Men are all bastards!'
-Minerva looked depressed and Albus was trying not to gape.
-He coughed and she looked up, dawning horror in her eyes as she realised what she had inadvertently said in a fit of pique.
+Minerva looked depressed, Albus was trying not to gape, he coughed and she looked up, dawning horror in her eyes as she realised what she had inadvertently said in a fit of pique.

 'I don't think we're all bastards,' said Albus tentatively.
 'Why don't you tell me what really happened?'